 - Any mobility equipment such as a cane or walker and extra medical supplies

-Engagement with life and community is one of the best ways to offset holiday blues.
-Make your loved one’s spirit bright this holiday season.
-If you live far away from your loved one, send a care package for giving some long-distance love!
+Engagement with life and community is one of the best ways to offset holiday blues, and it can make the difficulties of traveling with an elderly loved one well worth it.
+Make your loved one’s spirit bright this holiday season-if you live far away from your loved one, send a care package to give some long-distance love!

 Lois Young-Tulin, PhD, is an Assistant Geriatric Care Manager at Complete Care Strategies